AndyRightNow/ESL-Suite-Rocket-Adventure-Game/README.md

 2. UIClass

    Responsible for the GUI and the game record displayed on the game canvas.
 It uses jQuery to manipulate the DOM on the game canvas.
-3. Utility
+3. Utilities

-   Responsible for game record calculation and collision detection of objects.
-It interacts with both UIClass and GraphicsClass.
+   Responsible for game record calculation and collision detection of objects and so forth.
 4. GraphicsClass

    Responsible for drawing the scene, including background, barriers, sprite, .etc.